PauseAI/pauseai-website/src/posts/legal.md

 - Organize protests and other forms of activism to raise awareness about the risks of AI.
 - Educate volunteers on how to become more effective advocates.
 - Research policy measures and update our proposal accordingly.
-- Raise funds to support our activities through donations, selling merchandise and grants.
+- Raise funds to support our activities through donations, selling merchandise (through [the store](https://pauseai-shop.fourthwall.com/platform/creators/users/auth/verify)) and applying for grants.
+- All funds will be used to support the above activities.

-### Report of activities ()
+### Report of activities

 A list of [media appearances](/press) and [organized protests](/protests) can be found on their respective pages.
 Social media posts can primarily be found on [X](https://x.com/PauseAI).